aimms/documentation/webui/dialog-grid-pages.rst

 Interacting With Dialog Grid Pages
 ----------------------------------

 When a dialog grid page is open, the user can only interact with the widgets on the dialog grid page and with the dialog grid page itself.
 The dialog grid page can be closed only by clicking on one of its actions button.
-The user can move/drag the dialog page around the page which invoked it.
+The user can move/drag the dialog grid page around the page which invoked it.

 When one dialog grid page is open, no other dialog (grid) page can be invoked from the already openned dialog.